Shimin233/Python100days/Day1_First few lines of codes.md

 u=bytearray(5)
 t=bool(5)
 ```
-Note that the codes of `range`, `bytes`, `bytearray`, and `memoryview` are exactly the same in the two expressions above;
+Note that the codes of `range`, `bytes`, `bytearray`, and `memoryview` are exactly the same in the two piles of expressions above;
 those of `dict`, `frozenset` and some others differ by a little bit.
-See [summary from W3 schools](https://www.w3schools.com/python/python_datatypes.asp) for the full list (need VPN).
+See [summary from W3 schools](https://www.w3schools.com/python/python_datatypes.asp) for the full list (VPN needed).

 ### Change the data type
-Additionally, you can change the type of some data.
+Additionally, you can change the type of some data using the following functions.
+These functions include (to be confirmed) the constructor functions (sepcifying the data type is basically converting the data type).
 - `int()`: transform a numeric or a string to an integer; system (e.g. binary) can be specified
 - `float()`: transform a string or an integer to a float
 - `str()`: transform an arbitrary item to a string